jahwin/wecodefy/README.md

 php run serve
 ```

-<p>After running your project you will get Starter page we mensioned above.</p>
+<p>After running your project you will get Starter page we mentioned above.</p>

 ## Lets talk about wecodefy structure
 <p>